Resource Center Staff

 Shayauna Newsom (she/they) is the Graduate Assistant for the Office of Multicultural Affairs for LGBTQ+ Programs.
 She co-advises the Queer/Trans Student Union (QTSU) and Honoring, Urging, and Empowering Queer and Trans People of Color (HUE).
 They assist in coordination and implementation of campus and community events.
 She also facilitates Safe Zone workshops on campus.
 Shayauna received her Bachelor of Arts from the University of Mount Union in 2020.
 Their major was English, with minors in Adolescent to Young Adult Education and Gender Studies.
 Shayauna is a first year student in the College Student Personnel program here at BGSU.

 Dr. Katie Stygles

-Katie provides leadership for LGBTQ+ Programs, retention initiatives, and assessment within the Office of Multicultural Affairs.
+Katie is Director of Multicultural Affairs and LGBTQ+ Programs.
 She has prior experience in HIV prevention education, volunteer coordination, and other non-profit work, research, and co-curricular community and civic engagement.